-- Fun – meet lots of interesting people and have a good time!
+Fun – meet lots of interesting people and have a good time!

-At Newman, we offer our full support and encourage students to take their work placement in countries where, even though there is no Newman link, students have family or friends or a genuine interest to visit – the possibilities are endless!
+  At Newman, we offer support and encouragement to students to take their work placement in countries where, even though there is no Newman link, students have family or friends or a genuine interest to visit – the possibilities are endless!

   You can either self-fund your international experience, or alternatively there is funding available via Erasmus + and the Turing Scheme.
 The Erasmus + programme enables students in higher education to study or undertake a work placement for at least two months in another European country as part of their degree course.
 Whilst the Turing scheme gives students the opportunity to gain more skills and develop professionally, academically and personally in countries inside and outside of the EU for at least 4 weeks.

   The Erasmus programme is available to all eligible Newman students after consultation with their academic course leaders and the International Co-ordinator.
 Students may also be able to take part in shorter, self-funded work placements in Europe.